nhsuk/nhsuk-frontend/packages/components/list-panel/README.md

 # List panel

-Find out more about the List panel component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/).
+Find out more about the list panel component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/).

 ## Example